Detroit Pistons @ Orlando Magic Picks and Predictions - March 1st 2026

 DET at ORL Trends and Momentum: Last 5 Form and Last 10 Performance

-Detroit Pistons has the better last-five run at 4-1 versus Orlando Magic at 3-2. over the last 10, the scoring/defense split is not cleanly listed, so those two rows act as a simple read.
+in the last five, Detroit Pistons carries the stronger run at 4-1 versus Orlando Magic at 3-2. over the last 10, the points-per-game and points-allowed rows are not fully available here, so treat them as a simple momentum check.

 | Metric | Detroit Pistons | Orlando Magic |